eliffakgunn/CSE341-Programming-Languages/hw4/README.md

-Some programs written in Prolog.
+Some programs developed in Prolog.
 You can check assignment file and report for more details.